The Meals For Mutts Dog Food Review: Tested & Evaluated 2023

 Protein content 4/5

 The first ingredient in all Meals for Mutts’ recipes is meat, which is great to see!
 However, considering the overall protein percentage and the rest of the ingredient list, it’s likely that meat represents around a third of the bulk of the food.

 As we’ve mentioned in the above category, all the recipes feature a protein percentage above minimum AAFCO recommendations .
 Of course, the single-protein grain-free options are higher in protein than the grained recipes (around 28% versus 21% for the regular grained recipes).
 Keep in mind these are traditional kibble, so the carb percentage is generally higher than in air-dried or raw food.
 In general, we’d recommend the single-protein recipes for most dogs.

 Although we like having meat first, this brand only uses muscle meat.
-Muscle meat is a great source of lean protein, but it would have been nice to see other goodies such as innards.
+According to our independent experts, muscle meat is a great source of lean protein, but it would have been nice to see other goodies such as innards.
 Internal organs, including lungs, brain and liver, are rich in micronutrients and antioxidants that can nourish your pup and round up their diet .
 Of course, regular kibble tends to skip organ meats in favour of extra carbs, since the starch is needed in the manufacturing process.

 As for the protein options per se, we appreciate that Meals for Mutts offers both mixed and single-protein options.
 Of course, they claim all recipes are hypoallergenic (because they don’t have corn, wheat or gluten), but having a variety of proteins available is nice.
-Many dogs are sensitive to common proteins like chicken and beef, so having goat, kangaroo and sardines is a nice change.
+Many dogs, such as mine, are sensitive to common proteins like chicken and beef, so having goat, kangaroo and sardines is a nice change.